coppolam/swarmulator/README.md

 ## Install Instructions
 _Note: Swarmulator was tested on Ubuntu 16.04, 18.04, and 20.04_
-_Swarmulator was also tested successfully on Windows 10 using the Ubuntu for Windows, which you can download it
+_Swarmulator was also tested successfully on Windows 10 using the Ubuntu for Windows, which you can download here:

 	https://ubuntu.com/tutorials/ubuntu-on-windows#4-install-ubuntu-for-windows-10

 And then follow the steps below as if you were on Ubuntu.
 (Unfortunately for now, the ANIMATION may not work, but everything else will!)_

 #### Download the repository